eugeneganshin/algorithms/README.md

 ## Heurestics to ace the question:

-* [✅]Hash Maps are usually the answer to improve Time Complexity
+* Hash Maps are usually the answer to improve Time Complexity
-* [✅]If it's a sorted array, use Binary tree to achieve O(log N).
+* If it's a sorted array, use Binary tree to achieve O(log N).
 Divide and Conquer - Divide a data setinto smaller chunks and then repeating a process with a subset of data.
 Binary search is a greatexample of this
-* [✅]Try Sorting your input
+* Try Sorting your input
-* [✅]Hash tables and precomputed information (i.e. sorted) are some of the best ways to optimize yourcode
+* Hash tables and precomputed information (i.e. sorted) are some of the best ways to optimize yourcode
-* [✅]Look at the Time vs Space tradeoff.
+* Look at the Time vs Space tradeoff.
 Sometimes storing extra state in memory can help the time.(Runtime)
-* [✅]If the interviewer is giving you advice/tips/hints.
+* If the interviewer is giving you advice/tips/hints.
 Follow them
-* [✅]Space time tradeoffs: Hastables usually solve this a lot of the times.
+* Space time tradeoffs: Hastables usually solve this a lot of the times.
 You use more space, but youcan get a time optimization to the process.
 In programming, you often times can use up a little bitmore space to get faster time

 **And always remember**: Communicate your thought process as much as possible.
 Don’t worry aboutfinishing it fast.
 Every part of the interview matters.